Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Chat ensued, and Dyer felt... a lot more relaxed.
 She was *normal,* not some kinda crazy super-athlete or historic explorer or whatever.
 Though, even being normal, she was wicked smart, and he’d always had a thing for brainy gals...

 Things were definitely more open and relaxed here though, because *she* asked for *his* number, for "whenever you can go out for a night."
 Had to figure out what "his number" was here on an alien world, which turned out to be the same as back in America, just with a +1 in front.
 Okay, neat.
-He’d always wondered what the 1 was for…
+He’d always wondered what the 1 was for...

 "Make sure to get an international plan too, or your bill is gonna be insane.
-And you need to buy me dinner so we can’t have you broke…"
+And you need to buy me dinner so we can’t have you broke..."

 Solid advice, really.
 He also remembered he could pay with his phone, and with that out of the way, bought shakes for everyone.
 Anything to chat her up a bit more...

 She had to work, though.
-Feeling a bit more grounded, he returned to the park with his Shakes of Friendship in a carrier so he could share…
+Feeling a bit more grounded, he returned to the park with his Shakes of Friendship in a carrier so he could share...

 Yeah.
 Better.
-The Shakes of Friendship did their work, and Dyer felt like he could…relax, a bit.
+The Shakes of Friendship did their work, and Dyer felt like he could... relax, a bit.
 Take it all in now that he had a breather.
 They talked, answering some (probably tiresome) questions from Heembo and a few from Dyer: "what was Mars like, what was Gao like, how strong are you *really,* is it true you scared them all with a shotgun, do you *really* weigh that much?"
 And so on.
 Eventually they moved on to little things like school and stuff, while Julian waxed on poetically about the *two* alien civilizations that were somewhat under his care.

 They *were* all people, under all the everything.
 He’d also struck gold with Allison because he had her favorite flavor, which she sniped the moment he sat down.

 "Sorry about steppin’ away like that."

 "It’s okay," the ambassador said, strategically sitting right over the bench’s solid concrete support.
 Even so, the actual bench creaked loudly underneath him.
-He…*really* hadn’t been kidding about his size, goddamn.
+He...*really* hadn’t been kidding about his size, goddamn.
 "I get it.
 I hear you sorta just ran into Gonzo, here?"

 "Well... no. He was running some kind of wicked assault course and fuckin’ broke it, so I ambled over to say hello.
-And, well…"
+And, well..."

 "Here we are," grumbled Heembo affably.